jonoak/real_time_chatroom/README.md

   - [ ] Educate users on how encryption works within the platform.

 - [ ] **File Storage Security**
-  - [ ] Implement automatic deletion of files after one hour to ensure no data persists unnecessarily.
+  - [x] Implement automatic deletion of files after one hour to ensure no data persists unnecessarily.
-  - [ ] Regularly audit and patch any vulnerabilities in file storage and transfer processes.
-  - [ ] Limit access to stored files to only users within the chat room and prevent unauthorized downloads.

 - [ ] **User Identity Management**
-  - [ ] Enhance the randomization of user identities to prevent easy tracking or identification of repeat users.
+  - [x] Enhance the randomization of user identities to prevent easy tracking or identification of repeat users.
   - [ ] Explore the possibility of optional, temporary user accounts for users who want to maintain a consistent identity across sessions while still preserving anonymity.
   - [ ] Implement CAPTCHA or other anti-bot measures to protect against automated attacks.